Studying in the Library

 - We do not retain texters' contact details / phone numbers

 - You will be charged at your provider’s rate for sending the text

-Level F (top floor) in the Hugh Owen Library is a silent study area.
+Level F (top floor) including individual study rooms and glazed rooms of the Hugh Owen Library are silent study areas.

 Help make the Library a pleasant place to work in